sonatou/React-BandLister/README.md

-# React.net-BandLister
+# React-BandLister
-A band list maker, made with react and .NET where you can list bands of diferent genres and add your favorite song of the band.
+A band list maker, made with react where you can list bands of diferent genres and add your favorite song of the band.